 While human intuition can often be a good thing in reviewing transactions, it also introduces inherent human bias into the process.
 When Sims was COO of delivery.com, fraudsters would often call in, livid that they did not receive their food and adamant that they were good, loyal customers.
 This could often sway a reviewer who would then let through fraudulent orders.
 Additionally, manual reviewers are oftentimes inconsistent in their reviews, especially when transactions are at peak volume.
 The tenth transaction of the day may be much more accurately reviewed than the 500th, and the 11am transaction may be assessed better than the 2am transaction.

 While automation and machine learning are becoming more mainstream when it comes to fraud prevention, this doesn’t mean that humans will be out of the equation entirely.
 It will always be imperative for merchants to actually know their own data and be aware of what their biggest fraud issues and pain points are.
 Only then can they effectively combat fraud, whether with rules, humans, technology, or all of the above.
-At Forter, we have a team of analysts that work full-time to analyze not only our merchants' individual fraud challenges and update our machine learning models to combat these best, but also to research new fraud trends and techniques in order to stay one step ahead of the criminals.
+At Forter, we have a team of analysts that work full-time to analyze not only our merchants' individual fraud challenges and update our machine learning models to combat these best, but also to research new fraud trends and new fraud techniques in order to stay one step ahead of the criminals.

 While merchants are continuously working to combat fraud more effectively, there is agreement that consumers will not tolerate any added friction in their purchasing experience.
 Multi-factor authentication is a tempting approach for many businesses to ensure that only good customers are allowed to engage.
 But payments are becoming more and more invisible.
 Think of the Uber and Lyft economy, where you only need to put payment info into your account once, and never manually complete a transaction again.
 As Sims said, “Until Amazon decides that friction-filled checkout is imperative, consumers will always have the option of shopping elsewhere, and they will do so.”